Meta-Learning Neural Process for Implied Volatility Surfaces with SABR-induced Priors: Details of Volatility Neural Process

 \subsubsection{Encoder}

 The encoder's goal is to learn the complex relationships between the individual option quotes in the context set \(\mathcal{D}_C\).
-It maps this set to a matrix of contextualized representations, \(\mathbf{H}^{(L)} \in \mathbb{R}^{N \times d_r}\), where \(d_r\) is the hidden dimension, and each row contains a summary of a single point informed by all other points.
+It maps this set to a matrix of contextualized representations, \(\mathbf{H}^{(L)} \in \mathbb{R}^{N \times d_r}\), where \(d_r\) is the hidden dimension, and each row contains a summary of a single point informed by all other points through the self-attention mechanism.
+Here, \(N\) denotes the number of data points in \(\mathcal{D}_C\), and \(L\) indicates the number of self-attention blocks.

 The process begins by creating an initial representation \(\mathbf{h}_i^{(0)}\) for each context point \((\mathbf{x}_i, y_i)\):

 where \(\phi_e: \mathbb{R}^3 \to \mathbb{R}^{d_r}\) is a learnable Multilayer Perceptron (MLP) and \([\cdot; \cdot]\) denotes concatenation.
 This step combines two types of information.
 First, \(\phi_e\) extracts a set of features from the raw data.
 Second, we add a fixed sinusoidal positional encoding \citep{vaswani2017attention}, \(\gamma(\mathbf{x}_i)\).
 The resulting representation \(\mathbf{h}_i^{(0)}\) thus contains information about both the specific value of an option quote and its absolute position on the moneyness-expiry grid.
 The collection of initial states forms the matrix \(\mathbf{H}^{(0)} = \left[\mathbf{h}_1^{(0)}, \dots, \mathbf{h}_{N}^{(0)}\right]^\intercal\).